Federal State of Austria

-The Federal State of Austria (Bundesstaat Österreich; colloquially known as the "Ständestaat") was a continuation of the First Austrian Republic between 1934 and 1938 when it was a one-party state led by the conservative, nationalist and corporatist Fatherland Front.
+The Federal State of Austria (Bundesstaat Österreich; colloquially known as the "Ständestaat") was a continuation of the First Austrian Republic between 1934 and 1938 when it was a one-party state led by the conservative, nationalist, corporatist, clerical fascist and Catholic Fatherland Front.
 The Ständestaat concept, derived from the notion of Stände ("estates" or "corporations"), was advocated by leading regime politicians such as Engelbert Dollfuss and Kurt Schuschnigg.
-The result was an authoritarian government based on a mix of Italian Fascist and conservative Catholic influences.
+The result was a authoritarian government based on a mix of Italian Fascist and conservative Catholic influences.

-It ended in March 1938 with the Anschluss (the German annexation of Austria).
+It ended in March 1938 with the Anschluss, the German annexation of Austria.
 Austria would not become an independent country again until 1955, when the Austrian State Treaty ended the Allied occupation of Austria.

 History

 In the 1890s, the founding members of the conservative-clerical Christian Social Party (CS) like Karl von Vogelsang and the Vienna mayor Karl Lueger had already developed anti-liberal views, though primarily from an economic perspective considering the pauperization of the proletariat and the lower middle class.
 Strongly referring to the doctrine of Catholic social teaching, the CS agitated against the Austrian labour movement led by the Social Democratic Party of Austria.